A Brownian particle in a microscopic periodic potential: Introduction

 \subsubsection{The unit conventions and organization of the article}

-Throughout the remainder of the article, we will remove units by setting $\beta=a=m=1$, and picking $\eta$ such that $ \gamma=\frac{1}{2}$.
+Throughout the remainder of the article, we will remove units by setting $\beta=a=m=1$, and picking $\eta$ such that $ \gamma=\frac{1}{2}$; recall that $\gamma$ is defined below~(\ref{TheLimit}).
 We assume List~\ref{Assumptions} in all theorems, lemmas, etc. unless otherwise stated.
-Section~\ref{SubSecJump} develops preliminary bounds on the typical energy of the particle.
-Section~\ref{SubSecJumpProc} contains some analysis of the collision component $J_{t}$ of the momentum.
-Section~\ref{SubSecDrift} is directed toward proving that $\sup_{0\leq t\leq T}|D_{\frac{t}{\lambda}}|$ is typically $\mathit{O}(\lambda^{-\frac{1}{4}})$.
-The proof of the convergence of $\lambda^{\frac{1}{2}}P_{\frac{t}{\lambda}}$ to the Ornstein-Uhlenbeck process $\frak{p}_{t}$ for small $\lambda$ is found in Section~\ref{BrownProof}, and Section~\ref{SecMiscProofs} contains miscellaneous proofs that we regarded as mechanical or routine.
+Most of the analysis, Sects.
+2- 5, is concerned with the proof of Thm.~\ref{LemNullDrift}.
+The proof of Thm.~\ref{ThmMain} given Thm.~\ref{LemNullDrift} is relatively nontechnical.
+The contents of later sections are roughly characterized by the following: